 Creek hunters primarily used bows and arrows.
 Fishermen used fishing spears, nets, or hooks made of bone.

 used hide shields to defend themselves.
-Here is a website with American Indian weapon pictures and information.

 What are Creek arts and crafts like?